itucsdb1923/itucsdb1923/docs/source/developer/index.rst

 .. image:: FS.png

 **Api** folder is the backend service of our project.
 We connect Reactjs to flask using the api.
-The api is served in *<host address>/api*.
+The api is served at *<host address>/api*.

 **Client** folder contains our react code.
 Source code of all the pages you can see are stored here.